HAFL-WWI/FINTCH-publication-code/README.md

 # FINT-CH Publications Code
 This repository contains code needed to reproduce results for publications connected to the FINT-CH project.
-See consult the readme files in the individual publication's folder for details.
+See the readme files in the individual publication's folder for details.